m-mahgoub/TITAN/README.md

 TITAN also did not use large public histology slide collections such as TCGA, PAIP, CPTAC, PANDA for pretraining, which are routinely used in benchmark development in computational pathology.
 Therefore, we make TITAN available for the research community in building and evaluating pathology AI models with minimal risk of data contamination on public benchmarks or private histopathology slide collections.

 ## Updates
+- **11/05/2025**: TITAN is published in [Nature Medicine](https://www.nature.com/articles/s41591-025-03982-3)!
+We also release [TCGA-UT-8K](https://huggingface.co/datasets/MahmoodLab/TCGA-Uniform-Tumor-8K) as a pathology ROI classification benchmark for the community to use.
 - **02/14/2025**: TITAN slide feature extraction (along with CONCHv1.5 feature extraction) is integrated into [TRIDENT](https://github.com/mahmoodlab/Trident).
 - **12/04/2024**: CONCHv1.5 feature extraction is integrated into [CLAM](https://github.com/mahmoodlab/CLAM).
 - **12/02/2024**: TITAN preprint and model weights (TITAN-preview and CONCHv1.5) are now live.
 TCGA-OT splits are available in `./datasets`.